SergeGordts/CapitaSelectaStargan/README.md

 • Model Selection and Data Preparation Model: Using the pre-trained StarGAN model (CelebA, 128x128 resolution) as provided by the original authors, trained on CelebA for facial attribute transformations.
-Data: Sample images from the FFHQ dataset to match the input size and format expected by the model (128x128 resolution, normal- ized).
+Data: Sample images from the FFHQ dataset to match the input size and format expected by the model (128x128 resolution, normalized).

 Since the FFHQ dataset exceeds the file size of Github (100MB) it is stored locally from https://drive.google.com/open?id=1tg-Ur7d4vk1T8Bn0pPpUSQPxlPGBlGfv.